inatel-ic-cividati/Correlation/README.md

 This project aims to correlate two currencies values, the country currency (BRL, USD, EUR, TWD and CNY) and the World of Warcraft realm currency named wowtoken (Us, Eu, Ch, Kr and Tw), use the linear regression algorithm, and plot a graphic that show the past of curriencies and the future.

 ## Getting Started
-First of all, we are using the [Python 3.7.4](https://www.python.org/downloads/release/python-374/).
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
+First of all, we are using the [Python 3.7.4](https://www.python.org/downloads/release/python-374/).
 You can download this repository as a zip, and run the following command in to terminal to install the dependecies:

 ```pip install -r requirements.txt```
 ### Installing